Frank LaRose

 Frank LaRose (born April 18, 1979) is an American politician who has served as the 51st secretary of state of Ohio since January 2019.
 A Republican, he was member of the Ohio State Senate for two terms, from January 2011 to January 2019.
-He was a candidate for the U.S. Senate in the 2024 election, challenging incumbent senator Sherrod Brown.
-He lost to Bernie Moreno in the primary.
+He was a Republican candidate for Ohio's U.S. Senate seat in the 2024 election, finishing third in the primary behind Matt Dolan and eventual nominee, Bernie Moreno.

 Early life, military career, and education

 LaRose was born at Akron City Hospital and grew up in Copley Township in Summit County, Ohio.
 His grandfather started the House of LaRose, a beverage bottling and distribution company in Akron, Ohio, where Frank worked growing up.
 He has four siblings and worked on the family farm during his childhood.

 LaRose graduated from Copley High School.
 He subsequently enlisted in the United States Army in 1998, serving in the 101st Airborne Division and later, the U.S. Special Forces as a green beret.
 He received the Bronze Star for his service in Iraq.
 He has said that his military service influenced his desire to protect elections and voters' rights.

 He graduated from Ohio State University with a Bachelor of Science degree in consumer affairs and a minor in business administration.